What to do before, during and the morning after a big night out to minimise the hangover.

 - Side-step caffeine

-Ordering a strong cup of coffee after a heavy night out sounds like an obvious solution, but while caffeine will provide a quick boost, it can also further dehydrate you, raise your heart rate and irritate your guts.
-This can lead to loose stools, feelings of nausea and palpitations – all of which will intensify your hangover.
+Ordering a strong cup of coffee after a heavy night out sounds like an obvious solution, but while caffeine will provide a quick boost, it can also further dehydrate you and irritate your guts.
+This can lead to loose stools, feelings of nausea and a woolly head – all of which will intensify your hangover.
 Sip water or herbal tea instead and your weary body will thank you.

 - Shake it off